Jungle Beach Unawatuna

 After spending time on the endless beaches of Tangalle, Unawatuna feels a little compact – and very touristy.
 On the main strip, the beach area was packed to capacity with beach beds and sun-worshipping westerners.

+The main strip was a bit too crowded for our liking.
 Walking further east along the beach we found more space to move, and more locals enjoying the sand and surf.
 Before setting out we’d loaded up on exotic fruit: wood apple, jack fruit, red bananas, and our personal favorite – soursop, a custard-textured tangy delight.

 We found a quiet spot in the shade to enjoy our nutritious lunch.

-Jungle Beach Unawatuna
+Monkey Business at Jungle Beach

 Although we didn’t like the busy main tourist strip in Unawatuna, you can walk a couple of kilometers in either direction away from the center to reach more secluded beaches.